-Rhythm’s translational research efforts are focused on deepening the understanding of melanocortin-4 receptor (MC4R) pathway-related rare genetic disorders of obesity.
+Rhythm’s translational research efforts are focused on deepening the understanding of melanocortin-4 receptor (MC4R) pathway-related rare genetic diseases of obesity.

-Genetic testing can play an important role in diagnosing many rare genetic disorders of obesity, however some can be diagnosed by clinical features alone (e.g., Bardet-Biedl syndrome).
-By deepening understanding of the genetics that contribute to severe obesity, we aim to identify certain populations living with rare genetic disorders of obesity that may benefit from targeted therapies.
+Genetic testing can play an important role in diagnosing many rare genetic diseases of obesity, however some can be diagnosed by clinical features alone (e.g., Bardet-Biedl syndrome).
+By deepening understanding of the genetics that contribute to severe obesity, we aim to identify certain populations living with rare genetic diseases of obesity that may benefit from targeted therapies.

-Rhythm’s Uncovering Rare Obesity™ Program offers free* genetic testing for several rare genetic disorders of obesity to eligible patients within the U.S.
+Rhythm’s Uncovering Rare Obesity™ Program offers free* genetic testing for several rare genetic diseases of obesity to eligible patients within the U.S.

 Learn more →